Axia-Tech/AXIA-wiki/docs/learn/learn-staking.md

 slug: ../learn-staking
 ---

-AXIACoin uses NPoS (Nominated Proof-of-Stake) as its [consensus](learn-consensus.md) mechanism.
+AXIA uses NPoS (Nominated Proof-of-Stake) as its [consensus](learn-consensus.md) mechanism.
-The system encourages SOLAR holders to participate as nominators.
+The system encourages AXC holders to participate as nominators.
 Nominators may back up to 16 validators as trusted validator candidates.
 Both validators and nominators lock their tokens as collateral and receive staking rewards.